lokikl/shellbridge/README.md

 1. Checkout the codes
 2. `npm install stdio node-json-minify`
-3. `./shellbridge --server` to startup the daemon
+3. `./shellbridge --server` to start the daemon
-4. source editors/shellbridge.vim in vim
+4. Open vim and source editors/shellbridge.vim
-5. Open vim and `Alt-n` to get started
+5. `Alt-n` to get started
-6. Type in `echo 123` and `Ctrl-Enter` to execute the line
+6. Type in `echo 123` then `Ctrl-Enter` to execute the line
 7. Inspect shellbridge.vim for more movement